Defense secretary recuses himself from Pentagon cloud review, citing son’s employment

-Defense Secretary Mark Esper has recused himself from a high-profile review of the Pentagon’s controversial JEDI cloud computing infrastructure because his son is employed with one of the contract’s initial bidders, a Defense Department spokesman said Tuesday.
+WASHINGTON – Defense Secretary Mark Esper has recused himself from a high-profile review of the Pentagon’s controversial JEDI (Joint Enterprise Defense Infrastructure) cloud computing contract because his son is employed with one of the initial bidders, a Defense Department spokesman said Tuesday.

 Moving forward, the review is to be handled by Deputy Defense Secretary David Norquist “out of an abundance of caution,” Pentagon spokesman Jonathan Hoffman said in statement emailed to reporters.